 The Board believes that changes to the system of funding should guarantee long term funding stability for elementary and secondary education.
 Additional revenues to fund elementary and secondary education are needed but increases in revenues should be pursued only after implementing cost savings and efficiencies in the current state budget and reprioritizing the state budget to provide additional funding for education.
-In addition, property tax reductions should be limited to taxes currently paid in support of elementary and secondary education and any increased revenues from the income and sales taxes should be dedicated to elementary and secondary education.
+In addition, property tax reductions should be limited to taxes currently paid in support of elementary and secondary education and any increased revenues from the income, sales and gaming taxes should be dedicated to elementary and secondary education.
 Cook County's inherently complex tax structure makes it necessary to put in place measures that would strive to minimize or eliminate the differential in property assessments and the implications it places on the school funding formula.
 The classification system in Cook County has been a topic of reform for many years.
 Classification has ramifications not only within Cook County but throughout the northeast region of Illinois.
 Serious questions result when comparing the growth rates of industry, jobs and affordable rental housing among Cook County and its neighboring counties and Indiana.
 Classification is part of that equation.
 Changes to the current classification system are necessary and must be thoughtfully reviewed so as to result in a fairer, more equitable structure that promotes affordable housing, creates an attractive tax climate for new jobs, and ensures a high standard of educational opportunities.

-- 1. A Cook County Classification Study should be conducted which would effectively provide alternatives which would minimize or eliminate the negative impacts of classification while observing the unique nature of Cook County's properties and property distribution. - 2.
-Property taxes for education purposes in Illinois should be reduced by \$3.5 Billion.
-This should be accomplished through a tax abatement program with abated property tax revenues replaced by the State.
+- 1. A Cook County Classification Study should be conducted which would effectively provide alternatives which would minimize or eliminate the negative impacts of classification while observing the unique nature of Cook County's properties and property distribution. - Property taxes for education purposes in Illinois should be reduced between 25% and 50%.
+This would imply property tax reductions between \$2.3 Billion and \$4.6 Billion.
+This should be accomplished through a tax abatement program with abated revenues provided by the State.
+The program would work as follows: - Based on increased revenues described below, each year the General Assembly would appropriate funds for a School District Property Tax Relief Grant. - In December of each year, the Department of Revenue would calculate the amount of property tax abatement for each school district.
+The amount of the abatement for each district would be in the same proportion as the district percentage of Education fund revenues calculated as the product of the district EAV for the preceding year multiplied by the 2000 Education fund tax rate.
+The tax rate used in the calculation would remain constant through time.